B-rando1/validate-user/README.md

 # Validate User

 Validate User is a WordPress plugin for creating and managing new user applications when admin validation is required.
 I made it to grow my WordPress plugin development skills.
-Note that I don't currently have plans to maintain it, so use it at your own risk.
+Note that it is not meant to be used for production code, so use it at your own risk.

 ## How It Works